 Jean Martin Pinder (1916-2014) was one of the first African American women to graduate from the Yale School of Public Health in 1947.
 She helped establish the nursing program at Dillard University, a historically black women’s college in New Orleans, and joined the US Public Health Service in Liberia and Ghana.
 She later supported the establishment of the Korle Bu Medical School of the University of Ghana and held a long and distinguished career in maternal and child health for USAID.

-Pinder was a pioneer in advanced professional education for African American women, and the memorial fund seeks to honor her legacy by promoting health equity and addressing disparities in injury control.
+Pinder was a pioneer in advanced professional education for African American women, and the memorial fund seeks to honor her legacy by promoting health equity and addressing disparities in injury and violence prevention control.
 With this goal in mind, INSIGHT leadership will select a recipient based on academic excellence and financial need who is part of an underrepresented minority group.

 INSIGHT interns work closely with faculty mentors on their research projects throughout the summer.